TechEarl

 When not to reach for ssh_scan

 Be honest about the archived status.
-For a one-off check of a server you can already log into, ssh -Q plus reading sshd -T output tells you what the daemon supports and what it is actually configured to negotiate, with no third-party tool at all:
+For a one-off check of a server you can already log into, ssh -Q plus reading sshd -T output tells you what the daemon supports and what it is actually configured to negotiate, with no third-party tool at all (both live in the SSH cheat sheet alongside the rest of the everyday commands):

 bash